gematik/poc-isik-patient-merge/README.md

+# Prove of Concept for ISiK Patient merge
+This POC aims to prove a patient merge notification based on FHIR Subscription Topics (see [Subscriptions R5 Backport](https://hl7.org/fhir/uv/subscriptions-backport/)).

+## How does it Work?

+### How to test (after installation)
+The following steps simulate the merge notification workflow:

+1. subscribe to the patient-merge Subscription topic  (https://gematik.de/fhir/isik/v4/Basismodul/topics/patient-merge)
+1. create to dummy Patients for the merge
+1. trigger a patient merge (in order to start the POC workflow)
+1. receive a notification

+Follow this checklist to enact the steps mentioned above:
+1. tbd.
+1. ...

+... postman Collection with examples (tbd.)

+### Components

+####  Server - HAPI-Server (modified)
+Ein modifizierter HAPI simuliert das KIS:
+- Patient merge operation ($patient-merge) was implemented (as MVP) and is needed to trigger the merge
+- Support for Subscription criteria based on ...

+#### Client - Postman
+... postman Collection with examples (tbd.)

+## Installation
+POC is built on top of HAPI-FHIR(https://github.com/hapifhir/hapi-fhir-jpaserver-starter) (see below)

 # HAPI-FHIR Starter Project

 This project is a complete starter project you can use to deploy a FHIR server using HAPI FHIR JPA.